Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 datafluxRum.startSessionReplayRecording()

-In this set, it is recommended to explicitly configure:
+In this set, configurations recommended to be explicitly set are:

 replayCanvasEnabled: truereplayCanvasMode: 'auto'replayCanvasSampling: 2replayCanvasQuality: 'medium'

-If you do not explicitly pass replayCanvasSampling, the SDK will also use the numeric mode, but it is not recommended to rely on default values for integration instructions.
-It's best to write it clearly.
+If you do not explicitly pass replayCanvasSampling, the SDK will also use a numeric mode, but it is not recommended to rely on default values for integration instructions.
+It's best to write them clearly.

 This configuration is suitable for: